 If you worked at a job that paid into the Social Security system, your employer deducted your Social Security taxes from your paychecks.
 The Social Security taxes that you paid throughout your working life can make you eligible for both Social Security Disability and retirement benefits.

-People who become disabled very early in their careers often do not have 40 work credits.
+People who become disabled very early in their careers often do not have as many work credits as older workers.
 The SSA does not require as many work credits for younger workers because they have not had as much time as older employees to accumulate these credits.

 Income Limit for SSDI